3 Steps to Invite Listeners into God’s Work

 Beyond faith communities, the second most popular place for charitable giving is colleges and universities.
 Given that fact, this week I’ve invited a college friend of mine, Matt Fedde, to share his wisdom for our audience from his expertise working in digital giving at St. Olaf College.
 Most of his advice will translate easily to…

-Michael Binder explains how the church can benefit from innovation practices such as design thinking—not for its own sake, but to discover and follow where the Holy Spirit is leading.
+How design thinking can apply to ministry—not for its own sake, but to discover and follow where the Holy Spirit is leading.

 Many assumptions accompany the way we do church.
 Some of these theological and cultural assumptions are helpful to tie us together.
 Others can push us apart.
 Further complicating things, they’re assumptions we’re often not even aware of in the first place.
 In today’s post, Grace Duddy Pomroy writes about an assumption many church leaders make…